Soft hyphen: Text preformatted by the originator

 The SHY character is also used in text where paragraphs have already been broken into lines, such as certain plain text files, text sent to VT100-style terminal emulators or printers, or pages represented in page description languages.
 This is the application context originally considered by the EBCDIC and ISO 8859-1 standards and implemented in many VT100 terminal emulators.

 Here, SHY is a visible hyphen that is usually visually indistinguishable from a regular hyphen, but has been inserted solely for the purpose of line breaking.
 The purpose of the soft hyphen here is to distinguish it from any regular hyphen that might have been part of the original spelling of the word.
 This distinction helps re-use of already formatted text, when line breaks and soft hyphens inserted during word wrapping have to be removed to convert the text back into its unformatted form.
 For example, the copy or paste function of a terminal emulator can offer to replace line breaks with a space character, and remove any soft hyphens including any immediately following whitespace characters.

 An example application that outputs soft hyphens for this reason is the groff text formatter as used on many Unix/Linux systems to display man pages.

 Encodings and definitions

-SHY characters in coded characters sets, roughly in chronological order:
+Soft hyphen (SHY) characters in coded characters sets, roughly in chronological order: